KabeerH/Cloud-Based-Restaurant-Reservation-System/README.md

 - THAT (key benefit, compelling reason to buy)
 - UNLIKE (primary competitive alternative)
 - OUR PRODUCT (statement of primary differentiation

+## Personas

+Persona one:  Sam Cill

+-Age: 45
+-Occupation: Business man
+-Currently needs: since Sam is a busy man, he doesn’t have time to search for multiple restaurants to choose a booking -What the restaurant reservation system does for them: the reservation system allows Sam to search for different restaurants from one central website.
+Saving him time and effort.

+Persona two:  Sheila Shoon, Housewife (children two)
+-Age: 45
+-Occupation: Housewife
+-Currently needs: this household books for multiple people every week at least one time making them a frequent outside eater.
+They want the system to apply corresponding promotions and coupons with applicable.
+-What the restaurant reservation system does for them: the system automatically applies coupons and discounts when they book for the reservation so when they arrive at the restaurant they will get a discount.

+Persona three: Mike Loop
+-Age: 30
+-Occupation: Restaurant Manager
+-Currently needs: A way to manage incoming restaurant reservations in a fast and effective way with a easy to use user interface for optimal use
+-What the restaurant reservation system does for them:  the system allows this user to manage the current reservations by allowing them to update, or cancel (remove) the current reservations that have been made in the system.

+## Scenarios and user stories: